hasura/graphqurl/README.md

 gq <endpoint> -i
 ```

-> This is a custom GraphiQL where you can specify request headers.
+> This is a custom GraphiQL where you can specify request's headers.

 #### Mutation